Aditya-saxena12/Chatbot-AI-SpeechRecognition2/README.md

 # Getting Started with Create React App

-(Advanced Version of Chatbot-AI with command features) Advance features: It will take the command & perform the operations(added manually)
+(Advanced Version of Chatbot-AI with command features) Advance features: It will take the command & perform the operations that you will give & redirect you to the asked page(added manually)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).